Austria–Poland relations: History

 The first recognized relations between two states dated back from the Teutonic Order, a German-based military religious order.
 For several years, there had been repeated conflicts between the Kingdom of Poland and the Teutonic Order.
 At their height, the Order was weakened by the Polish victory at the Battle of Grunwald (1410), which paved the way for Poland to emerge as a powerful nation in Europe and one of the key players in Central and Eastern Europe.

+In 1362, King Casimir III of Poland and Rudolf IV, Duke of Austria concluded an agreement ensuring freedom and security of trade for merchants of their capital cities of Kraków and Vienna.

 In the 16th century, Bohemia (Czechia) and Hungary, both of which bordered Poland, fell under the rule of the Austrian House of Habsburg.
 The Habsburgs tried to take power also in Poland, as they repeatedly presented their candidacies in the Polish royal elections, starting in 1573, but to no avail.
 After the 1587 Polish–Lithuanian royal election, in an attempt to become King of Poland, Maximilian III involved Austria in the War of the Polish Succession, which is considered the first major Austro-Polish war.
 The Austrians were decisively defeated by the Poles at the Battle of Byczyna in 1588.

 At 1683, hearing about the Ottoman' siege of Vienna, Polish King John III Sobieski had rallied many of Polish hussars and fought in the Christian alliance.
 After the victory, he met with Leopold, then ruler of Holy Roman Empire, but they disagreed on many issues.
 Despite this, Austria and Poland were allies as part of the Holy League formed in 1684 during the Great Turkish War of 1683–1699, and both emerged victorious in the war.

 In 1733, Austria involved itself in the War of the Polish Succession, which turned into a major European conflict that was fought by several European powers throughout the Continent.